Dennis Edwards Cause Of Death: Family Says Temptations Singer Battled Meningitis Since 2017

 Initial news on the passing of Temptations lead singer Dennis Edwards made no mention of an official cause of death.
 But a new report suggests that the legendary vocalist died of complications from meningitis, a disease he battled for several months before his untimely death.

-Around the time Edwards was reportedly diagnosed with meningitis, Vintage Vinyl News cited one of Dennis’ friends, who wrote on Facebook that the singer was admitted to a St. Louis hospital, not long after he performed a concert date in Canada.
-The friend, Ken Bedford, chose not to disclose any information on the reason for Edwards’ hospitalization, simply stating that he was “seriously ill,” and had a number of concert dates scheduled in the following weeks.
+Around the time Edwards was reportedly diagnosed with meningitis, Vintage Vinyl News cited one of Dennis’ friends who wrote on Facebook that the singer was admitted to a St. Louis hospital not long after he performed a concert date in Canada.
+The friend, Ken Bedford, chose not to disclose any information on the reason for Edwards’ hospitalization, simply stating that he was “seriously ill” and had a number of concert dates scheduled in the following weeks.

 As noted by the St. Louis Post-Dispatch, Dennis Edwards was not considered part of the first successful Temptations lineup that included David Ruffin, Eddie Kendricks, Melvin Franklin, Paul Williams, and Otis Williams, the latter of whom is the “classic” lineup’s only surviving member.
 He did, however, take over from Ruffin as lead vocalist in the late ’60s, leading the Motown legends during their “psychedelic soul” period, which included hit singles such as “Cloud Nine,” “I Can’t Get Next To You,” and “Papa Was a Rollin’ Stone.”
-As such, Dennis was widely considered as the “sixth Temptation,” and had joined Otis Williams in representing the group as they received a Lifetime Achievement Grammy in 2013.
+As such, Dennis was widely considered as the “sixth Temptation” and had joined Otis Williams in representing the group as they received a Lifetime Achievement Grammy in 2013.

 The Temptations lead singer Dennis Edwards, who sang on "Papa Was a Rollin' Stone," has died at age 74 https://t.co/khxUWYogSl pic.twitter.com/C1hXGCDyO2